 - a.
-Name of resident, race and ethnicity, number and identification of apartment occupied; - b.
-Date of the Notice of Lease Termination and any other state or local notices required, which may be on the same form and run concurrently; - c.
+Name of resident, race and ethnicity, number and identification of apartment occupied, - b.
+Date of the Notice of Lease Termination and any other state or local notices required, which may be on the same form and run concurrently, - c.
 For lease terminations for criminal activity, a note in the file with the date, case number and source of information relating to the Notice of Arrest of Notice of the Incident - d.
-For "cause" lease terminations, copies of any occurrence reports, lease violation notices, or other appropriate documentation of the underlying facts surrounding the incident that is the subject of the eviction;

-- f.
-Date and method of notifying resident; and

-- g.
-Summaries of any conferences held with resident including dates, names of conference participants and conclusions;
+For "cause" lease terminations, copies of any occurrence reports, lease violation notices, or other appropriate documentation of the underlying facts surrounding the incident that is the subject of the eviction, - e.
+Specific reason(s) for the Notice(s), with section of the lease violated, and other facts pertinent to the issuing of the Notice(s) described in detail, - f.
+Date and method of notifying resident, and - g.
+Summaries of any conferences held with resident including dates, names of conference participants and conclusions,

 - h.
-Copy of the served Termination Notice;
+Copy of the served Termination Notice,

-- Copy of any agreed settlement orders;
+- i.
+Copy of any agreed settlement orders,

 - j.
 Copy of any post-judgment agreements.